 Mailing Address: P.O.
 Box 1106, Bainbridge, GA 39818

 The Board of Tax Assessors assesses property in the county for tax purposes and to compile the Tax Digest.
-It is a five-member board that includes Alan R. Davis, Bill Harrell, Larry Carroll and Ollie Mackey.
-There is a vacant seat.
+It is a five-member board that includes Chairman Larry Carroll, Vice Chairman Ollie Mackey Alan R. Davis, Bill Harrell and Greg Smith.

 The Office of the Board of Assessors maintains records of all properties within the county, the property owners and the fair market value of the property.